mplabs/generator-cubbles/README.md

-# Yeoman generator for Cubixx-WebPackages
+# Yeoman generator for Cubbles-WebPackages

 ## Introduction